Suggestion: Watch the 10 minutes video tutorial before reading this article

 What is JD.com?

-JD.com, which stands for Jing Dong (京东), is China’s second+largest eCommerce marketplace.
-It’s only second to Taobao.com, which also includes Tmall.com.
+JD.com, which stands for Jing Dong (京东), is China’s second-largest eCommerce marketplace.
+It’s only second to Taobao.com, which also includes Tmall.com, both owned by the large company Alibaba Group.

 While Taobao.com and Tmall.com are open platforms, allowing anyone (at least in China), to set up a store and start selling – JD.com is more focused on direct sales.